 Rally Obedience: Rally Obedience is a timed course using directional signs to guide the handler through the course.
 The team of dog and handler heel from sign to sign and perform the exercises indicated by the sign at that location.
 One of the exceptional features of Rally Obedience is that handlers may talk to their dogs, giving them praise, encouragement, or give repeated commands or hand signals.
 Rally emphasizes fun and excitement.
 See our class schedule for times and dates.
 (Either Puppy Kindergarten or Beginning Obedience are required pre-requisites.)

 Reactive Dog: This 7 week course uses clicker training to teach you some new tools to better handle your reactive dog.

-Nose Work: This fun, scent detection course is great for all dogs: it helps shy dogs develop confidence, and allows energetic dogs to burn that energy by using their nose and their brain.
-Dogs are encouraged to hunt to find a tin containing scent that has been hidden in a room, outdoors or on a car and indicate that “find” to the handler.
-Classes run for 6 weeks.
+K9 Nose Work®: This fun, scent detection sport is great for all dogs: it helps shy dogs develop confidence, and allows energetic dogs to burn that energy by using their nose and their brain.
+Intro level courses are divided into (3) six week segments: Intro to K9 Nose Work® classes introduce dogs to the “game” and awaken the hunt drive in the dogs, while encouraging the dogs to search high and low, around barriers and using wind, to find their treats in and out of boxes.
+The next segment, Intro to Venues, expands the search area to include interior rooms, exterior areas and vehicles.
+The third segment imprints the odors of birch, anise and clove on the dogs, with the ultimate goal of having the dogs hunt to find a tin containing scent that has been hidden in a room, outdoors or on a car and indicate that “find” to the handler.
+Once your dog completes all of the Intro level courses, you move into an NW 1 Trial Prep class.
+All classes run for 6 weeks.
 No obedience training is necessary.